-We encourage students and employees to complete this form if you would like to report concerns and experiences related to bias.
-Upon receipt of a report, the response team will consult to determine the appropriate units and/or departments that would be best positioned to address the concern reported.
-Each report will be reviewed, and member(s) of a response team will be assigned to provide initial intake and offer support and resources as appropriate.
-Members of the team will serve as points of contact for the reporting individual throughout the process.
+Upon receipt of a report, to the report will be referred to the appropriate units and/or departments that would be best positioned to address the concern reported.
+The individual assigned to the complaint will serve as the point of contact for the reporting individual throughout the process.
 We understand that there may be hesitation to report while still under the supervision of an individual you are reporting or while still a student in class or program where bias has occurred.
 We still encourage you to report your concerns and can discuss the timing of addressing your concerns under these circumstances.
-The University takes all reports seriously however, our ability to take action on anonymous reports, depending on the information that is shared, may be limited.
+The University takes all reports seriously, however, our ability to take action on anonymous reports, depending on the information that is shared, may be limited.
+While the University will endeavor to honor requests for anonymity, it cannot guarantee it.

 The reporting process will be coordinated through the Office of the Chief Diversity Officer and a response team will be comprised of representatives from Human Resources, Academic Affairs, and Student Affairs.
 The response team will be a coordinating body and will include existing university resources in addressing reported concerns.
-The response team does not have purview over the creation of new policies or rules; rather, it will work within existing University rules and policies (i.e. Non-Discrimination/Non-Harassment Policy, Student Conduct regulations etc).
+The response team does not have purview over the creation of new policies or rules; rather, it will work within existing University rules and policies (i.e. Non-Discrimination/Non-Harassment Policy, Student Conduct regulations etc.).
 In addition, the Bias Response Team may propose new policies or practices to the leadership of the University for appropriate consideration, review and/or implementation.